axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 ------------------------------------------

 #.
 Create a business details process.
 In this process, create a request start that has the parameter ``caseId``.
 The idea is when clicking on ``Business details`` in case details page,
-Portal will call this process and pass the case UUID as parameter `caseId`.
-Create UI for business details page in this process.
+Portal will call this process and pass the case ID as parameter `caseId`.
+Create a UI for business details page in this process.
    |customization-business-details-page-start-request|

 #.
 Store the :dev-url:`IWebStartable ID </docs/|version|/public-api/ch/ivyteam/ivy/workflow/start/IWebStartable.html#getId()>`
 of the process to the string custom field ``businessDetails`` of the case.
-There are 2 ways to perform this:
+There are two ways to perform this:

    * Use the ``SetBusinessDetailsPage.p.json`` callable process, and pass the IWebStartable ID of the business details process as a parameter.
-To make it more flexible, Portal supports passing the end part of IWebStartable ID as the parameter but you need to make sure only one process in the security context has IWebStartable ID ends with the parameter.
+To make it more flexible, Portal supports passing the end part of IWebStartable ID as the parameter but you need to make sure only one process in the security context has IWebStartable ID ending with the parameter.

       |set-business-details-page-callable-process|